-Ragged Mountain Professional Review and Guide
+Ragged Mountain Professional Guide

 "The hike up Ragged Mountain is part of a network of trails from the headwaters of St. George River in Montville to its mouth in Thomaston.
 The trail up Ragged Mountain, through oak-pine forest, crosses several old stone walls before climbing the mountain’s south ridge.
 From the south ridge, covered with stunted oak trees and blueberries, you have fine views of the surrounding country and Penobscot Bay.
 The hike ends at the top of the cliffs on Ragged Mountain’s west face, which gives it its name.
 The summit of the mountain is on the spruce-covered ridge to the north.